 Setting Up Your WordPress Project

-You can conveniently start the initial setup of your desired IONOS WordPress variant right in your IONOS Customer Account:
+You can conveniently start the initial setup of your desired IONOS WordPress variant right in your IONOS account:

 - Set up WordPress Standard with the IONOS Setup Assistant

-To log in directly to your WordPress installation at a later time, simply open it through your IONOS Customer Account.
+To log in directly to your WordPress installation at a later time, simply open it through your IONOS account.
 An alternative login method is to add /wp-admin to your WordPress URL.
 Example: https://www.example.com/wp-admin

 Customizing the Appearance and Settings